gatsbyjs/gatsby/docs/docs/environment-variables.md

 All of the Project and OS Env Vars are only directly available at build time, or when Node.js is running.
 They aren't immediately available at run time of the client code; they need to be actively captured and embedded into client-side JavaScript.
-This is achieved during the build using Webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
+This is achieved during the build using webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

 Once the environment variables have been embedded into the client-side code, they are accessible from the global variable `process.env`.